R3ITOSv87/jitsi-stress-test/README.md

 ## 📜 License

 This project is free to use and modify under the MIT License.
-Check out the [LICENSE](LICENSE) file for more information.
+Check out the [LICENSE](LICENSE){:target="_blank"} file for more information.

 Happy testing! 🥳🚀